ejuhjav/symfony-docs/workflow/workflow-and-state-machine.rst

 Workflows
 ---------

-A workflow is a model of a process in your application.
-It may be the process of how a blog post goes from draft to review and publish.
-Another example is when a user submits a series of different forms to complete a task.
-Such processes are best kept away from your models and should be defined in configuration.

-A **definition** of a workflow consists of places and actions to get from one place to another.
-The actions are called **transitions**.
+The workflow component provides an object-oriented way to define a process or the life cycle that an object undergoes.
+Each step or stage in the process is called a **place**, and each action that connects these places is called a **transition**.

 A workflow also needs to know each object's position in the workflow.
 The **marking store** writes the current place to a property on the object.

+Workflow could model the process of how a blog post goes from draft to review and publish.
+Another example could be an application where a user needs to submits a series of different forms to complete a task.
+This kind of processes are best kept away from your models and should be defined in configuration.

 .. note::